datvidc/react-around-auth/README.md

 This is the 3rd project in section 7: Back-end Basics for Web Developers The focus is on user auth^2 (authorization and Authentification)

-Project now must include a revised front end, with user registration, login and protected routes.
+Project is updated with a revised front end,  user registration, login and protected routes.

 1. Basics of HTML, CSS:
 2. Advanced HTML & CSS